-Skills and experience: David has international experience in financial services, corporate governance, financial accounting, and strategic and operational transformation.
 Career: David served as Group Chief Executive Officer of Standard Life plc between 2010 and 2015, having joined the company in 2006 as Group Finance Director.
 He is also a former Group Finance Director of Scottish Power plc and was a partner at Price Waterhouse.
-David has also previously served as a non-executive Director of HDFC Life (India), Northern Foods plc, London Stock Exchange Group plc, the UK Green Investment Bank plc and Zurich Insurance Group.
+David also previously served as a non-executive Director of HDFC Life (India), Northern Foods plc, Thus plc, London Stock Exchange Group plc, the UK Green Investment Bank plc and Zurich Insurance Group.

-External appointments: Nonexecutive Director of Vodafone Group plc and Honorary Professor of Dundee University Business School.
+External appointments: Independent nonexecutive Director of Vodafone Group plc and Honorary Professor of University of Dundee Business School.

 Reasons for re-election: David is an experienced executive and non-executive Director, having held a number of board appointments across a variety of sectors, including insurance and asset management.
-He adds to the Board discussion through his experience in delivering significant performance improvements, delivering strategic change and in financial accounting.
-His extensive experience in stakeholder management and financial accounting means that he is well placed to act as our Senior Independent non-executive Director and to lead the Group Audit Committee
+He adds to the Board discussion through his experience in delivering significant performance improvements, delivering strategic change and in financial reporting.
+His extensive experience in stakeholder management and financial reporting means that he is well placed to act as our Senior Independent non-executive Director and to lead the Group Audit Committee.